Tact

 tact-sublime

-⚡ Tact is a new programming language for TON blockchain that is focused on efficiency and simplicity.
-It is designed to be easy to learn and use, and to be a good fit for smart contracts, because it is a statically typed language with a simple syntax and a powerful type system.
+⚡ Tact is a fresh programming language for TON blockchain focused on efficiency and simplicity.
+It is designed to be easy to learn and use and a good fit for smart contracts because it is a statically typed language with a simple syntax and a powerful type system.

 Features